If the abuser has been convicted of a crime, can s/he keep or buy a gun?

-- has been convicted of a misdemeanor crime of violence or of "carrying a weapon" within the last 5 years (unless the person received a suspended sentence for the crime or it was expunged);*
+- has been convicted of a misdemeanor crime of violence or of “carrying a weapon” within the last five years, unless the person received a suspended sentence for the crime;2

 - has been convicted of a felony in any state;

-- has been found guilty of a drug crime or 2 or more alcohol-related crimes within the last 3 years; or
+- has been found guilty of a drug crime or two or more alcohol-related crimes within the last three years; or

-- is a fugitive or has a warrant out for his/her arrest.**
+- is a fugitive or has a warrant out for his/her arrest.3

 If s/he already has a license to carry a concealed weapon, that license can be revoked (canceled) if:

-- the person has been found guilty of a crime of violence within the last 3 years; or
+- the person has been found guilty of a crime of violence within the last three years; or

 Also, federal laws, which apply to all states, restrict an abuser’s right to have a gun if s/he has been convicted of a felony or a domestic violence misdemeanor.
 Go to Federal Gun Laws to get more information.